 There are many travel blogging roles available across the internet or you could set up your own successful blog or vlogging channel to make some money from advertising.

 If you want a great experience and something to put on your CV then there is always volunteer work.
-You may not make money but working at one of the city’s soup kitchens, charity shops or outreach programs are likely to provide better friends and experience than other paid roles.
+You may not make money but working at one of the city’s soup kitchens, charity shops or outreach programs is likely to provide better friends and experience than other paid roles.

 You can take your pick from any of the jobs above and whichever you choose we are sure you will be living an enjoyable and adventurous life in France.
-These jobs will be a great opportunity for you to improve your language skills, network with locals, and also earn that extra pocket money to enjoy your time in one of the most amazing countries in the world.
+These jobs will be a great opportunity for you to improve your language skills, network with locals, and earn that extra pocket money to enjoy your time in one of the most amazing countries in the world.

 Also Read: Study in France with Scholarships

 We know finding a suitable job isn’t easy but once you land a good job it is always worth it.
 We have provided a few tips that you can use to get Part-Time Jobs in France of your choice –